-- Verified implementations of the required data structure and sorting algorithms in Eiffel and Boogie. - A report fully describing your design choices, experiences, and evaluations of the tools in the context of your specifications and implementations.
+- Verified implementations of the required data structure and sorting algorithms in Eiffel (using AutoProof [4,5]) and Boogie [6]. - A report fully describing your design choices, experiences, and evaluations of the tools in the context of your specifications and implementations.